SkoolNotes/Taproot/KBhHIST201WWIResults.md

 That "Britian and Brazil" are equally modern.
 That developing nations is just a part of world system of "modernity" and should not simply copy European nations to achieve growth.

 Wall yourself off + protecting yourself from global market, and jusifies Socalism and Defensive Developmentalism?

+## Cultural pessemism
+Europe as the foustein man.